 - 7.1.1.
 As far as possible, socio-legal research should be based on the freely given and informed written consent of those studied.
 This implies a responsibility on the socio-legal researcher to explain as fully as possible and in terms meaningful to participants, what the research is about, who is undertaking and financing it, why it is being undertaken, what risks, if any are involved, what the research methods are and how it is to be disseminated.
-In the case of large-scale survey research, or other cases where a face-to-face meeting with participants is not feasible, this may be done by a covering letter sent to participants. - 7.1.2.
-In some situations, for instance where there are insurmountable language barriers encountered during anthropological fieldwork, it may not be possible to obtain written consent and hence verbal consent may be sufficient. - 7.1.3.
-Where data is gathered through observation of behaviour occurring in public there may be no expectation of privacy and hence no need for consent from all of the observed people. - 7.1.4.
+In the case of large-scale survey research, or other cases where a face-to-face meeting with participants is not feasible, this may be done by a covering letter sent to participants.
+Researchers should be aware that consent is an ongoing process.
+They may need to exercise particular care when participants are being studied for a prolonged period of time. - 7.1.2.
+If the research is conducted on the basis of informed consent by participants, then participants should be advised of their right to refuse participation.
+Participants should be given a clear timeframe from withdrawal from research, and researchers should be aware that there is no requirement for a guarantee of openended withdrawal.
+Researchers should not make unrealistic guarantees of withdrawal from the research, and should consider matters such as transcription, anonymisation, data analysis and dataset compilation when offering participant withdrawal dates. - 7.1.3.
+In some situations, for instance where there are insurmountable language barriers encountered during anthropological fieldwork, it may not be possible to obtain written consent and hence verbal consent may be sufficient.
+Researchers should ensure that all reasonable and appropriate steps are taken to obtain written informed consent before alternative forms of consent (such as verbal consent) are considered.
+This may include working with interpreters.
+Researchers should seek to work with interpreters to overcome language barriers wherever appropriate throughout the research process. - 7.1.4.
+Where data is gathered through observation of behaviour occurring in public

+- specific attention needs to be given to the challenges of gaining consent, whether consent is needed, and what steps need to be taken to ensure the protection of privacy of the observed people. - 7.1.5.
 Candour and frankness about the source of funding may create problems of access or co-operation for the socio-legal researcher but concealment may also have serious consequences.
-The emphasis should be on openness. - 7.1.5.
-Research participants should not be under the impression that they are required to participate and should be aware of their right to refuse participation or revoke consent during the progress of a research project though the socio-legal researcher and the research participants should be aware of the potential negative effects of any such revocation on the research.
-Special care should be taken where research participants are vulnerable.
+The emphasis should be on openness. - 7.1.6.
+Research participants should not be under the impression that they are required to participate and should be aware of their right to refuse participation or revoke consent during the progress of a research project though the socio-legal researcher and the research participants should be aware of the potential negative effects of any such revocation on the research. - 7.1.7.
+Researchers should ensure that they have consent to use data in the way they intend to use it.